dmbarbour/Sirea/README.md

         bleft    :: b x x' -> b (x :|: y) (x' :|: y)
         binl     :: b x (x :|: y)

 In these examples, `b` is the abstract behavior type, and `b x y` is a behavior that takes signal `x` and responds with signal `y`.
 The signals `x` and `y` are complex, allowing distribution and asynchrony.
-Many of these behaviors are actually Haskell functions that return behaviors.
-For example, `bfmap` is a function that will map a Haskell function onto every element of the input signal.
+Many of the above examples are behavior constructors, i.e. pure functions that take some arguments and return a behavior.
+For example, `bfmap` takes a Haskell function to construct a behavior that maps the given function onto every value in a signal.

-Here `b` is the behavior type, and `b x y` is a behavior that takes an `x` signal and responds with a `y` signal, which may be complex.
-The above two behaviors provide access to Haskell functions and values. `bfmap` will apply a fun

-These type signatures might be difficult to interpret at first, a wall of text.

 The basic behaviors are documented in `Sirea.Behavior`.
 There are about fifty that must be learned to use Sirea effectively.
 Fortunately, there are many symmetries and dualities that should make them easy to absorb.
 A few useful behaviors serve as performance annotations, to force lazy thunks, parallelize future computations, eliminate redundant updates, or simplistic memoization.

-Basic beh
+The basic RDP behaviors model dataflows, where the data involved is an indefinite sequence of signal updates (`SigUp`).
+The simplest dataflow is `>>>`, which pipes the output signal from the prior behavior as the input signal to the next. `>>>` can be chained arbitrarily, and the resulting chains are called "pipelines".

+        f >>> g >>> h -- a pipeline with three behaviors

+Note that RDP does not have first-class sources or sinks.
+For the above behavior to be used, it must be part of another dataflow.
+RDP is conceptually signal based dataflows *all the way down*.
+(Outside of RDP, `runSireaApp` will bootstrap a behavior by creating the initial signal.)

+        let bar = f >>> g >>> h in
+        foo >>> bar >>> baz

+In this case, `f` must receive an input signal, and `h` will generate an output signal.
+It's dataflows *all the way down* in RDP.

+### RDP Laws and Composition Properties

+The trinity of composition is operators, operands, and properties.
+The operators are universal: can be applied to every operand.
+The operands are closed: the composite is in the set of operands.
+The properties are inductive: can be computed with just knowledge of the operator and the properties of each operand. (*Note:* Properties that are *invariant* over the composition operators are trivially in the set of compositional properties.)

+.
+The properties are inductive.
+The operators are standard and can be applied to every operand.
+The composite (result of composition) is in the set of operands.
+The properties can be computed just by knowing the operator and the properties of each operand.

+operands are *closed*, the operators finite and universal, and the properties are inductive.

+The set of operands must be *closed*: the result (composite) of every composition is an operand for further composition.
+The properties must be *inductive*: you can reason about properties of the composite just by knowing the operator and the properties of each operand.

+Compositional properties are essential for robust, modular, scalable, reusable code.
+Developers cannot afford to be digging into the implementation of each component each time they need to understand some property of the composite.
+And if we program against the compositional properties, we have much greater freedom to change the implementation of a .

+ The set of operands must be closed under t The set of operands must be closed under the operators.
+The laws allow us to reason  with the set of operands being closed under the operati

+* **closure** - the operands can be composed by the operators, and the result is suitable as another operand.

+### Behaviors as Dataflow

+The basic RDP behaviors model dataflows, where the data is signal updates.

 RDP is expressed in Sirea as an "arrowized" model.
 Sirea does not use Haskell's `Control.Arrow` (Sirea has `bfmap` instead of `arr`, and does not support Haskell's arrow syntax), but the typeclasses and structures are very similar.
 If you are unfamiliar with Arrows, do not fret: like Monads, Arrows are best learned by using them, by osmosis and exposure and hand-copying examples.
 Arrows lead to a point-free programming style (but with branches).
 Once you're comfortable with the structure and syntax, I recommend reading [Understanding Arrows](http://en.wikibooks.org/wiki/Haskell/Understanding_arrows) in the Haskell wikibook.